AdguardTeam/AGLint/README.md

 ## Ignoring files or folders

-You can ignore files or folders by creating ignore file named `.aglintignore` in any folder.
+You can ignore files or folders by creating an "ignore file" named `.aglintignore` in any directory.
 The syntax and behavior of this file is the same as `.gitignore` file.
-Learn more about `.gitignore` [here](https://git-scm.com/docs/gitignore), if you are not familiar with it.
+Learn more about `.gitignore` [here](https://git-scm.com/docs/gitignore) if you are not familiar with it.

 If you have a config file in an ignored folder, it will be ignored as well.